- Residents of Elmhurst and surrounding communities periodically fall victim

 In this type of scam, offenders are usually male subjects of various ages who operate in groups of 2-4.
 They are often incorrectly described as Hispanic when they are commonly associated with a European criminal “gypsy” culture.
 They are not usually dressed in utility worker uniforms and tend to arrive in newer-model SUVs, vans or pickup trucks that may have temporary license plates and/or no front plate.
-The subjects pose as new neighbors, utility workers, repairmen, or contractors, and they target elderly residents either from the appearance of the residence or from observing the occupants in the yard, the house, or retrieving their mail.
+The subjects pose as new neighbors, utility workers, repairmen or contractors, and they target elderly residents from either the appearance of the residence or by observing the occupants in the yard and/or house.

 One offender will usually approach the victim quickly and engage them in "fast talk" conversation while offering home repair work.
 Or, they simply enter the home and walk past the resident, stating that they need to check on the electrical or plumbing system, or some other reported problem.
 They keep the victim engaged and do not allow him/her to use the phone or walk away from them.
-Another method is to ask the victim to come outside to check trees or power lines at the rear of the yard.
-In either case, other offenders will enter the house without the homeowner's consent and search for valuables.
+Another method used is to ask the victim to come outside to check trees or power lines at the rear of the property; other offenders then enter the house and search for valuables.

 These con artists are professional thieves who are very good at locating even hidden valuables.
-They don’t spend much time at the house.
-By the time the resident realizes what is happening, it’s too late.
+They are in and out of the house quickly, and, by the time the resident realizes what is happening, it’s too late.